A’s beat Mariners 7-1 to complete sweep, keep streak going

 Chapman homered off Mike Leake (3-6) in the first, a liner to right-center.
 Chapman leads Oakland with 13 home runs.

 Phegley homered in the second then added a two-run double in the seventh.
 Both hits came with two outs.
+Phegley has six home runs in 41 games this season hitting five in 96 games over the previous two seasons.

+“I’ve been fortunate that guys are on base a lot when I’m up there,” Phegley said.
+“When I get a hit guys are scoring.
+I tip my cap to the rest of the team for setting the table for me like that.”

 Leake allowed five runs in 6 2/3 innings.
 He allowed four hits and retired 13 straight before the A’s scored twice in the seventh.
 Leake has won win in his last nine starts.